Afourcat/CharFinder/README.md

 You can test it:
   * Change nb_answers for number of answers created at each session
   * Change nb_test for the number of session
+  * Change grad_value for the Gradient Descent Value